weidagang/callbackless-js/README.md

 }
 ```

-**Test Case 2**

-The test data contains 3 files.
-The contents of the previous file is the path of the next file.
+**Test Case 2** - there're 3 text files, the contents of the previous file is the path of the next file.
 This test starts from the path of the first file, then follows the path one by one until the third file.
 At runtime, there're 3 async file reading operations, but you see no callbacks.

 ```javascript
 function testFilePromise_monad() {